Braces Can Reliably Transform Your Smile

 The major difference between these two types of braces is appearance.
 While metal braces are visible and often affect a patient’s smile, clear and ceramic braces are much less noticeable and offer a great aesthetic alternative.
 Metal braces are however much more durable than the clear ones because they are made of steel.
 Historically, the clear braces were faced with many problems and were prone to breakage or damage of the tooth upon removal.
 However, technology has helped on this and such cases are virtually obsolete.
 Clear braces are also slightly more expensive than the metal braces because of the materials used as well as additional costs of maintenance.

 Self-ligating braces are quite similar to conventional braces.
-However, they do not use elastic or rubbers bands.
-Besides that, they do not use metal ties.
+However, they do not use elastic, rubbers bands or metal ties.
 Instead, these braces come with special brackets that are used to help the archwire shift teeth into place.
-These brackets allow more freedom in tooth movement, which can help to reduce the discomfort of traditional ligatures.
+These brackets allow more freedom in tooth movement, which can help to reduce the discomfort of traditional braces.
 On regular dental checkups, only a simple adjustment to the brackets is needed, which saves time and leads to less discomfort.

 How Self-Ligating Braces Help to Correct Your Teeth?